datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 * Fixed an issue for handling special characters in dropped columns when restoring a table schema.
 (OPSC-17640)
 * Enabled the compression option for Azure backup destinations.
 (OPSC-17654)
 * Fixed an issue that prevented the backup and restore of tables using Storage-Attached Indexes (SAI) in DSE 6.9.
 (OPSC-17678)
+* Introduced a new agent config option `azcopy_max_files` which controls the maximum number of files that will uploaded via azcopy at once.
+(OPSC-17614)

 ## Monitoring
 * Resolved an issue that caused HTML tags to appear in the description of triggered alerts.
 (OPSC-17624)